- 1 Meet Bonhomme!

 - 5 Eat delicious Canadian Cuisine

-- 6 Attend the a Party or Ball!
+- 6 Attend a Masquerade Ball or Go to a Dance Party!

 - 7 Drink Caribou